ddiem-ri-4D/ddiem-ri-4D.github.io/_pages/about.md

 Hi!
 I'm currently as a student who goes by the full name is **Le Nhut Nam** (with Vietnamese format).
 I lived in Vietnam since I was born, for studying I'm now living in Ho Chi Minh City, for three years.

 **My background** is Computer Science at Ho Chi Minh University of Science, VNU (HCMUS), before go to there for my learning, I used to live in home town - Tayninh, for a long time in my childhood.
-In my past, I studied at Hoang Le Kha High School For the Gifted student from 2015 to 2018, non-specialized class, major in A-Group (Nature Science Group include Mathematics, Physics and Chemistry).
+In my past, I studied at Hoang Le Kha High School For the Gifted student from 2015 to 2018, non-specialized class, major in A-Group (Natural Science Group include Mathematics, Physics and Chemistry).

 Currently, I'm focusing on research **Graph Theory**, **Graph Convolution Neural Networks** and **Complex Networks**.
 In addition, at my university, I have learned a lot of interesting subjects such as Machine Learning, Recognition, Multivariate Statistical Analysis, etc.

 My **strong points** are flexibity, focused and continuous learning.
-In my works, I always foucsing to get the highest results that I can.
+In my works, I always focusing to get the highest results that I can.
 But some way, like any people who live on the Earth, I also have some **weak points**, include public speaking and presentation skills.

 **My goal for my future** is become Computer Scientist, get Master Degree in Computer Science, and for long term plan, get PhD in Computer Science.

 <p><img style="float: right;margin:5px 20px 5px 1px" src="https://wallpapercave.com/wp/wp8540750.jpg" width="200px"></p>

-Besides computer programming, I like watching anime and reading light novel.
-My favoriate categories are romance-comedy, adventure and action.
-I also like Mathematics very mauch, especially in Applied Linear Algebra and Statistical.
+Besides computer programming, I like watching Anime and reading light novel.
+My favorite categories are romance-comedy, adventure and action.
+I also like Mathematics very much, especially in Applied Linear Algebra and Statistical.

-This is a site which has a template fork from minimal mistake, just a static github pages that post something about me, my work and some blog-post (written in English or Vietnamese depend on my opinion).
+This is a site which has a template fork from minimal mistake, just a static Github pages that post something about me, my work and some blog-post (written in English or Vietnamese depend on my opinion).
 If you guy interested about me, please look at my Linkedin profile end my [CV here](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/nhutnamhcmus/resume/main/resume.pdf){:target="_blank"}

 =)) The meme I like most